Rwanda

 Wealth accounting

-Rwanda joined the WAVES partnership in 2013, which led to a plan to develop Natural Capital Accounts.
-Between 2018 and 2019 it published the first natural capital accounts for land, water and minerals.
-Although it is anticipated that these accounts will inform policy developments, there are no proposals as yet to integrate these within a wealth accounting framework.
+Rwanda has published natural capital accounts in place for land, water, ecosystems and mineral resources.
+Although these accounts inform policy developments, there are no proposals as yet to integrate these within a wealth accounting framework.

-Rwanda joined the WAVES partnership in 2013, which led to a plan to develop Natural Capital Accounts.
-Between 2018 and 2019 it published the first natural capital accounts for land, water and minerals.
-Although it is anticipated that these accounts will inform policy developments, there are no proposals as yet to integrate these within a wealth accounting framework.
+Rwanda has published natural capital accounts in place for land, water, ecosystems and mineral resources.
+Although these accounts inform policy developments, there are no proposals as yet to integrate these within a wealth accounting framework.

 Finance